-The global souvenir business is worth billions of dollars, and often provides vital income to the people who need it most; but in a largely unregulated industry it’s almost impossible to stop the flood of cheap imports that take business away from genuine local craftspeople.
+The global souvenir business is worth billions of dollars and often provides vital income to the people who need it most, but in a largely unregulated industry, it’s almost impossible to stop the flood of cheap imports that take business away from genuine local craftspeople.

 As conscious consumers, it’s important we think about buying souvenirs more as a way to support and learn about communities we visit than about the new object soon to grace our mantelpiece.

-“Souvenir shopping can be as much about obtaining an item you want,” says Dave, from travel blog The Longest Way Home, “as it can be about a gaining cultural insight, interacting and helping local people.”
+“Souvenir shopping can be as much about obtaining an item you want,” says Dave, from the travel blog The Longest Way Home, “as it can be about gaining cultural insight, interacting and helping local people.”

 In an ideal world, demand from travelers wanting to support the communities while getting a memento of their trip should be the start of the supply train, and that’s often the case.
 However, with many shops and markets flooded with ubiquitous souvenirs that can be found anywhere in the world, supply often wins out.
-The result can be very little choice of genuine and unique souvenirs for travelers, and a loss of income for those who are crafting culturally appropriate souvenirs locally.
+The result can be very little choice of genuine and unique souvenirs for travelers and a loss of income for those who are crafting culturally appropriate souvenirs locally.

 Always try and support local producers, makers and artisans.
-This way, you are giving back to the community that is supporting you on your travels, you will meet fascinating people and have more interesting stories to tell.
+This way, you are giving back to the community that is supporting you on your travels, and you will meet fascinating people and have more interesting stories to tell.

 For some travelers, haggling and bartering might be unfamiliar, however, in many countries haggling is commonplace and expected.
 Bartering can help you understand a community and culture.
 Plus, you’ll have fun.